cedricwalter/TVProgramKT/readme.md

 ## Introduction

+This program is also available as a java application https://github.com/cedricwalter/TVProgram

 For People with visual impairments it is difficult or impossible to use on-screen TV programme guides, though watching TV remains important to them.

 Click below to see video on youtube

 [![TVprogram](https://img.youtube.com/vi/bEzWkPFL3ns/0.jpg)](https://youtu.be/bEzWkPFL3ns)

-This java application is able to get the TV program and read with a Text to Speech (TTS) engine on any computer: Windows, Linux, MAC and event platform like the Raspberry PI.
+This kotlin application is able to get the TV program and read with a Text to Speech (TTS) engine on any computer: Windows, Linux, MAC and event platform like the Raspberry PI.

 This is especially useful for blind or disabled people.
 It run very well on a raspberry pi and can be used with physical buttons, crontab, command line.